C-D-Lewis/node-microservices/apps/visuals/README.md

 # visuals

-API service allowing control of attached Blinkt! or Mote LED hats and boards.
+API service allowing control of attached display accessories including:

+* Blinkt! hats
+* Mote LED strips
+* PiOLED
+* ssd1306

 Allows sharing of LED hardware between any number of other connected apps, such as for status or alerting with `monitor.`